SIGMA APO 300mm F2.8 EX HSM

 The lens hood is cylindrical and can be attached in reverse, and a 46mm filter can be dropped in at the rear.

-It was just the right size to fit into the Inujirushi Bags camera bag I was using at the time, but it was just the right size and weight to carry it by hand.
+It fit perfectly into the Inujirushi Kaban camera bag I was using at the time, but was just barely large enough and heavy enough to carry by hand.

-This 300mm f/2.8 EX HSM works with Sigma cameras when a 1.4x teleconverter (maximum aperture F4) or 2x teleconverter (maximum aperture F5.6) is attached.
+Even with Sigma cameras, the 300mm F2.8 EX HSM’s AF works when attached with a 1.4x teleconverter (maximum aperture of F4) or a 2x teleconverter (maximum aperture of F5.6).

-When using the 2x teleconverter, the focal length is 600mm and the aperture is F5.6, making it suitable for small birds such as kingfishers.
-However, the camera I was using was an SD10, which has low AF focusing speed and focusing accuracy, so I often used it with manual focus (MF) because the AF performance was even worse and the camera’s continuous shooting performance was low.
+Using the 2x teleconverter in particular, the focal length becomes 600mm and the aperture becomes F5.6, making it suitable for capturing small birds like kingfishers.
+However, since the camera I was using was an SD10, which has poor AF focusing speed and accuracy, I often used it in manual focus (MF) mode due to the even worse AF performance and the camera’s poor continuous shooting capabilities.

 Things might have been different if the camera body had performance close to that of high-end Canon or Nikon, but that is not possible with a Sigma camera, and if you use a high-end Canon or Nikon camera, it is common to choose a genuine 300mm lens, so Sigma would not be a candidate.

-Again, 300mm lenses are generally suitable for photographing large sports subjects or medium-sized or larger animals on their own, but I did not do any sports photography and the specs were too much for photographing animals in my neighborhood, in which case a 300mm F4 would be sufficient, so I decided that this lens did not suit my shooting style and got rid of it without using it much.
+Again, 300mm lenses are generally suitable for photographing large sports or medium-sized or larger animals on their own, but since I didn’t do any sports photography and the specs were too much for photographing animals in my neighborhood – in that case a 300mm F4 would be sufficient – I decided that this lens didn’t suit my shooting style and got rid of it without using it much.

-The 300mm f/2.8 was a flagship lens in the SLR era, and every company always included it in their lineup.
-Anything over 400mm has a stronger feel for special purposes, and the 300mm was the envy of amateur users.
+300mm lenses were flagship lenses in the SLR era, and every camera manufacturer always included them in their lineup.
+Lenses above 400mm were considered more specialized, making 300mm lenses the envy of amateur users.

-This is because, in the case of SLR cameras, the AF sensor uses different sensors depending on the brightness it can handle, with F2.8, F5.6, and F8 (not supported by Sigma), and F2.8 is the upper limit for bright lenses, and the aperture value of bright lenses in the SLR era was often F2.8.
+This is because SLR cameras use different AF sensors depending on the brightness they support: F2.8, F5.6, or F8 (Sigma does not support this).
+F2.8 is the upper limit for faster lenses, and many faster lenses in the SLR era had an aperture of F2.8.

-Also, the effectiveness of F2.8 affects the brightness when you look through the viewfinder; when you look through the viewfinder with a lens with an aperture value of F4, it will seem a little dark, and F5.6 will seem quite dark.
+The effectiveness of F2.8 also affects the brightness seen through the viewfinder; a lens with an aperture of F4 will appear slightly dark, while F5.6 will appear quite dark.

 Items300 EX HSM300 EX DG HSM120-300